Skip to content

 GA4 is the foundation of your measurement stack.
 Get these right:

-- Install conversion pixels correctly.
+• Install conversion pixels correctly.
 Test them.
 Test them again.
 Mis-fired pixels poison your optimization data.
-If you’re still relying solely on browser-based pixels, it’s time to move — server-side tracking is no longer optional.
-Here’s the full technical walkthrough when you’re ready to set it up.
+If you’re still relying solely on browser-based pixels, it’s time to move — here’s the full server-side tracking walkthrough when you’re ready to set it up.

-- Set up offline conversion imports if you have a sales team closing deals — CRM integration makes this automatic.
-This is the single highest-impact thing most B2B companies aren’t doing.
+• Set up offline conversion imports if you have a sales team closing deals — CRM integration makes this easier to maintain.
+This lets reporting include qualified and closed lead events instead of stopping at form fills.

 CRM Integration